PeterCookDev/TechLeading/topics/InterviewingAndHiring.md

 - [Iwan Gulenko - How to make IT-recruiting suck less. ](https://www.youtube.com/watch?v=u6PTaTDHUG4) [53:11]

 - [Cate Huston - Applied humaning for technical interviews](https://www.youtube.com/watch?v=yeV62jgu1l0) [32:20]
+Takeaway: In a power based situation, the quality of the relationship is owned by the person with the power.
+Much of what we do as developers is not coding - we should test for those things in the interview.
+Remove conclusions in feedback you can't support with evidence.
+Remember interviewing is stressful and people are doing their best.
+Interviewer needs to be good at time management.

 ### Books